Cleo

 Cleo Labs monitors the EU AI Act and all implementing regulations in real time.
 The platform automatically identifies which of your AI systems fall under high-risk classification, maps them to specific obligations (Articles 9-15), tracks enforcement deadlines across EU member states, and alerts your compliance team when new guidance is published by the EU AI Office or national supervisors.

-Cleo scans 3,500+ regulatory sources across 60+ jurisdictions, ensuring you never miss a regulatory development.
+Cleo scans 3,700+ regulatory sources across 106 countries, ensuring you never miss a regulatory development.
 Each signal is risk-scored (0-100) with full source traceability for audit-ready documentation.

 Map your AI Act obligations automatically